ShuliSong/Fall2016-proj5-proj5-grp12/README.md

     + RESTful Based
     + Request 'user_id' and other information from html and use ajax (based on javascript) for transfering information

-  + Recommendation System
   + Item based similarity recommendar
-       - 1. This model computes the similarity between items using the observations of users who have interacted with both items.For similarity here, we choose Cosine similarity, which is computed as:
+    + This model computes the similarity between items using the observations of users who have interacted with both items.For similarity here, we choose Cosine similarity, which is computed as:

   + Overview Statistics EDA